 Advancements in technology open up new avenues of opportunity, allowing many to achieve what was once the preserve of a specialised few.
-But this should often come with a caveat: just because technology enables you to do something, doesn't mean you should.

 Before the modern Content Management System (CMS), publishing to the web was a technical endeavour.

-Then, CMS, and later Enterprise CMS, revolutionised everything.
-They truly opened up content creation, allowing anyone with basic IT skills to edit and add content to a website.
+The advent of CMS, and later Enterprise CMS, opened up content creation, allowing anyone with basic IT skills to edit and add content, and over the following years we saw the consequence: a proliferation of truly awful websites.

 In some cases, these were vast digital estates containing tens of thousands of pages, authored by hundreds of people with little to no understanding of the disciplines of content design.